hmarr/auto-approve-action/README.md

 **Name:** `hmarr/auto-approve-action`

 Automatically approve GitHub pull requests.
-The `GITHUB_TOKEN` secret must be provided as the `github-token` input for the action to work.

 **Important:** use v2.0.0 or later, as v1 was designed for the initial GitHub Actions beta, and no longer works.